 - Experience shipping AI into live operations

-- Deep understanding of how risk maps to technical design
+- Deep understanding of how technical constraints shape business outcomes

 - Creative systems thinking